JOURNEY FROM PAST TO THE PRESENT

 Damaged Buddha statues

-BANGKOK arrival to AYUTTHAYA
+BANGKOK - AYUTTHAYA

 Thailand